 An employee may request an office change or classroom teaching assignment change through the Title IX Coordinator.
 The Title IX Coordinator will evaluate the request and options with Human Resources and appropriate supervisors.
 In cases where the safety of a reporting party is at issue, the university will take measures to eliminate the risk associated with an office or classroom.
 Other assistance and modifications available might include:

 No. The seriousness of sexual misconduct is a major concern and the University does not want any of the circumstances (e.g., drug or alcohol use) to inhibit the reporting of sexual misconduct.
 The University provides amnesty from any consequences for minor policy violations that occur during or come to light as the result of a reporting party’s report of sexual misconduct.
 However, in the interest of safety, flight students may be grounded from flight activity until they are emotionally and physically prepared to return to the cockpit.
-The Health Center and Counseling Services will assist students with this process and evaluation.
+The Health Center will assist students with this process and evaluation.
 It is not necessary for the reporting party to reveal to the flight department the details or circumstances of an assault.

 Not unless there is a compelling reason to believe that prior use or abuse is relevant to the present matter.